dannyadkins/autocode/readme.md

 This allows the agents to determine if what they're doing is working.

-- [✅] `./eval/build.py` - Build evaluation script.
+- [🚧] `./eval/build.py` - Build evaluation script.
 Extracts from the package's build script and runs it with human consent and a high-level overview of existing commit changes.
-- [✅] `./eval/tsc.py` - TypeScript compilation script
+- [🚧] `./eval/tsc.py` - TypeScript compilation script

 ### Infrastructure 🏗️

-- [✅] `./infra/__init__.py` - Initializes the infrastructure package
 - [✅] `./infra/cache.py` - Cache management

 ### Models 🧠